rivtlib-dev/rivtlib.github.io/README.rst

 **rivt** is a lightweight markup language for writing, organizing and sharing engineering documents and reports.
-Its goal is to be a legible and efficient language for preparing engineering reports that rely on standard, codified design methods.
+Its goal is to be a legible and efficient language for preparing engineering reports that rely on standard, codified design and analysis methods.
 These types of reports include peer review, government  permits and test results.  **rivt** is also the name of the open source framework used for producing rivt documents.

 **rivtlib** is a Python library , that  processes rivt files and is distributed under the open source MIT license.
 It runs on platforms that support Python 3.11 or later and is